|Services for the Homebound|

 Homebound Services are provided free of charge.
 Individuals may be charged for lost items.

 Any Whatcom County resident who lives outside the city limits of Bellingham who has an ongoing physical condition that prevents their visiting a community library building.
 Also, residential care facilities within this area.

 People living inside the Bellingham City limits interested in similar services may go here for information on Bellingham Public Library's Outreach services.

 You or a friend, relative or caregiver may contact Mobile Services at 360-305-3600, Extension 264.
-Please leave voice mail if we are away from the telephone, or dial 0 to speak with a receptionist.
+Please leave voice mail if we are away from the telephone.

 Washington Talking Book and Braille Library

 We can help eligible patrons with applications for the Washington Talking Book and Braille Library.
 "Talking Books" and "Talking Magazines" and special equipment to use them are available free of charge for people who are: